 Some of our most popular food items (bananas, coffee, tea, cocoa) simply cannot be grown in the continental United States.

 Many times of the year, fresh fruits must be imported from Canada, Costa Rica, Mexico, Chile and Peru.
 At certain times of the year, fresh vegetables must come to us from Mexico and Peru.
 Some fish and shellfish are harvested by American companies operating out of China.
 Nearly all of our red meat and poultry comes from Texas and our border states, though much of the United States imports red meat from South America.

 We are able to substantially limit our imported food volume by gearing our menus to predominately feature fresh seasonal food.
 This is a more European model of food production.
 It requires common sense, discipline and creativity.
 When properly practiced, eating in season provides fresher, more nutritious, more wholesome and less expensive food.

 Nearly 80% of our food is Regional Conventional.
 In other words, it is produced using traditional farming methods and comes to us from Texas and our border states plus California and Florida.
 Many of our fresh herbs and some fresh produce is Local Organic.
-We add more local organic suppliers each year as the Denton and the greater Texas market evolves.
+We add more local organic suppliers each year as the Denton and greater Texas market evolves.

-Food Sourcing in the future will continue to be a complex undertaking for large, diverse campus populations.
+Food sourcing in the future will continue to be a complex undertaking for large, diverse campus populations.
 It is much better to follow a flexible game plan built on a solid foundation of improvement and nutritional excellence rather than rigidly adhere to one-size-fits-all dogma.